Table of Contents

 Today, there is a buzz all around about Docker and containerisation in general.
 What exactly is Docker and how is it related to containerisation?
 What are the top benefits of using docker ?
 Why did it became so popular?
 In this article I will answer all these questions as well as give you a few statistics and some successful case studies related to Docker that are nice to know about.

-If you’re interested in knowing about other tech trends in 2018, here’s an article you might enjoy reading.
+If you’re interested in knowing about other tech trends, here’s an article you might enjoy reading.

 What is docker & how is it related to containerization